addyosmani/critical-path-css-demo/README.md

 taking the total size of HTML + CSS in index.html down to 7KB.

 I then manually async load in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/).

+## Disclaimer

+Note that this sample project is just that - a sample.
+It does not demonstrate how well these tools and techniques work on a complex site nor a site making heavy use of dynamic styles.
+Your mileage may vary and I encourage testing the tools available before making a decision about whether Critical makes sense for you.